 Measuring quality and process performance can involve combining existing measures into additional derived measures to provide more insight into overall efficiency and effectiveness at a project or organization level.
 The analysis at the organizational level can be used to study productivity, improve efficiencies, and increase throughput across projects in the organization.

 The expected process performance can be used in establishing the project’s quality and process performance objectives and can be used as a baseline against which actual project performance can be compared.
 This information is used to quantitatively manage the project.
 Each quantitatively managed project, in turn, provides actual performance results that become a part of organizational process assets that are made available to all projects.

 Process performance models are used to represent past and current process performance and to predict future results of the process.
 For example, the latent defects in the delivered product can be predicted using measurements of work product attributes such as complexity and process attributes such as preparation time for peer reviews.

-Organizational Process Performance interfaces with and supports the implementation of other high maturity process areas.
-The assets established and maintained as part of implementing this process area (e.g., the measures to be used to characterize subprocess behavior, process performance baselines, process performance models) are inputs to the quantitative project management, causal analysis and resolution, and organizational performance management processes in support of the analyses described there.
+Organizational Process Performance interfaces with and supports the implementation of other high-maturity process areas.
+The assets established and maintained as part of implementing this process area (e.g., the measures to be used to characterize subprocess behavior, process performance baselines, and process performance models) are inputs to the quantitative project management, causal analysis and resolution, and organizational performance management processes in support of the analyses described there.
 Quantitative Project Management processes provide the quality and process performance data needed to maintain the assets described.